 CDL Licensing Information FAQs

-NOTE: If you are applying for a CDL for the first time, upgrading your existing CDL, or adding a passenger or school bus endorsement you must obtain a AP or BP Commercial Learners Permit (CLP) by taking a CDL Knowledge Test (written exam).
+IMPORTANT NOTE: If you are applying for a Commercial Drivers License (CDL) for the first time, upgrading your existing CDL or adding a endorsement you must first obtain a Commercial Learners Permit (CLP) by taking a CDL Knowledge Test (written exam).
 The permit must be held for 14 days before road testing in your commercial vehicle.
 To schedule a CDL Knowledge Test or CDL Skills Test view Appointments.

 You will have to visit a DDS Customer Service Center to complete a new self-certification form and be issued a new CDL license without the restriction.

 4. What should I do with the medical examiner’s certificate?

 Provide the medical examiner’s certificate to DDS and your employer within 15 days after issuance.
 Your medical examiner’s certificate will be recorded on your driving record.
 It will become the valid version of your medical certification.

 5. What should I do to make my medical certification part of my CDL driving record?

 You will be able to make your medical certification a part of your CDL driving record when you:

 - Renew a CDL